Generic Name and Formulations:

 Indications for SPRIX:

-For the short-term (up to 5 days) management of moderate to moderately severe pain that requires analgesia at the opioid level.
-Limitations of use: Max duration of use alone or sequentially with other ketorolac forms: 5 days.
-Not to be used concomitantly with other ketorolac forms or other NSAIDs.
+For the short-term (up to 5 days) management of moderate-to-moderately severe pain that requires analgesia at the opioid level.

 Use lowest effective dose for shortest duration.
 18–64yrs: 1 spray in each nostril (total dose: 31.5mg) every 6–8hrs; max daily dose 126mg (4 doses). ≥65yrs, renally-impaired, or <50kg: 1 spray in one nostril (total dose: 15.75mg) every 6–8hrs; max daily dose 63mg (4 doses).
 Discard used bottle after 24hrs.